 - Students clearly understand when they need to finish the exam.

-If you are using Examity to proctor online exams, disabled students will access Examity and use Examity.
-Should you or the student have questions about accessibility of the exam or Examity process, please contact DRC at (520) 621-5760 or email@example.com
+If you are using Examity to proctor online exams, most disabled students will access and use Examity.
+If DRC determines that a student is not able to use Examity for disability-related reasons, DRC will contact you.
+Should you or the student have questions about accessibility of the exam or Examity process, please contact DRC at (520) 621-5760 or firstname.lastname@example.org